YouTube and privacy: COPPA settlement

 FTC commissioner Rebecca Kelly Slaughter noted in dissenting remarks that many of the child-directed channels on YouTube were run by owners outside of the U.S., which may fall outside the jurisdiction of COPPA and the FTC's "practical reach".
 The FTC issued a blog post on November 22, 2019, to clarify what it considered "made for kids" and that several factors will be used to make this determination, and that it recognized that some types of content, like animated programming, can appeal to all ages and would not immediately become subject to COPPA's requirements.
 The FTC also directed creators to its original complaint against YouTube, identifying channels and video content that they considered to be under COPPA that was the basis of their case.

 On December 10, 2019, citing the aforementioned criticism, YouTube filed comments with the FTC requesting clarity on its rules, citing the aforementioned edge cases.
 YouTube started treating all videos designated as "made for kids" as liable under COPPA on January 6, 2020.
 YouTube's machine learning system for categorizing videos resulted in some videos that contain drugs, profanity, sexual content, and violence, alongside some age-restricted videos, also being affected and presented to child audiences, despite YouTube claiming that such content is "likely not made for kids".
 Some creators have reported that they were unable to change the automatically set "made for kids" setting on their videos, even when they believed such settings to be made in error.

-In July 22, 2025, YouTube has increased the minimum age required for livestreaming from 13 to 16 and stated that children aged 13-15 will need an accompanying adult in order to be able to use all of the livestreaming features (eg. live chat) and in the future, YouTube might start taking down streams from children under 16 and restrict their ability to livestream.
+On July 22, 2025, YouTube has increased the minimum age required for livestreaming from 13 to 16 and stated that children aged 13–15 will need an accompanying adult in order to be able to use all of the livestreaming features (e.g. live chat) and in the future, YouTube might start taking down streams from children under 16 and restrict their ability to livestream.

+On December 30, 2025, The Walt Disney Company was fined $10 million by the FTC for failing to mark certain videos on its channels as "made for kids", including videos featuring popular Disney franchises such as Tangled and Coco.